Aging is a leading risk factor for cancer yet research into aging and cancer is underfunded

 “Understanding the relationship between aging and cancer is formidable, yet crucial if we want to eradicate cancer as we know it,” said Dr. Samuel Waxman, CEO and Founder of the Samuel Waxman Cancer Research Foundation.
 “Unfortunately, until recently, research into aging and cancer has been terribly underfunded.
 We expect that this partnership with The Mark Foundation will make a significant impact and lead to new preventions and treatments for cancer.”

 The Samuel Waxman/Mark Foundation Collaboration on Aging and Cancer Program will invest $500,000 each year for two years.
-Grant recipients must have NIH (RO1) or equivalent funding and commit to collaboration.
 Funded research will be subject to peer review by a select committee that comprises scientific leaders from both foundations.
 Grantees will be expected to present their research results, prior to publication, at the SWCRF Annual Scientific Review held every fall.

 “Preventing cancer and improving overall patient outcomes is our primary goal.
 Currently, many medications are too toxic or simply not effective for cancer in older patients,” said Ryan Schoenfeld, PhD, CEO of The Mark Foundation.
 “We are thrilled to partner with the Samuel Waxman Cancer Research Foundation and work together to fund the best of the best in cancer and aging research.”